The mass of $^{101}$Sn and Bayesian extrapolations to the proton drip line

 Nuclei surrounding \textsuperscript{100}Sn are also of interest for both nuclear structure and astrophysics studies~\cite{Mougeot2021,PhysRevC.102.014304,Reponen2021,HORNUNG2020135200, Karthein2024, AURANEN2019187,PhysRevLett.102.252501}.
 Recently, mass measurements of $^{103}$Sn indirectly constrained the binding energies of several nuclei in this region~\cite{Ireland2025, Nies2025, StorageRing} and suggested a $300$~keV shift to the reported mass excess of \textsuperscript{101}Sn in AME2020~\cite{AME2020}.
 This would make $^{101}$Sn less bound than previously determined by the available $\beta$-delayed proton data~\cite{straub2010decay}.
 A precision mass measurement of $^{101}$Sn would test this suggestion, constrain the masses of the \textsuperscript{109}Xe$\rightarrow$\textsuperscript{105}Te$\rightarrow$\textsuperscript{101}Sn $\alpha$-decay chain, and further illuminate the 2$\sigma$ tension in the mass of $^{100}$Sn pointed out in Ref.~\cite{Mougeot2021}.

 One can also leverage new measurements to extrapolate to unknown masses.
 The AME2020 relies on model-independent systematic trends and empirical relationships to make extrapolations encompassing only a few nuclei in the vicinity of the measured data~\cite{AME2020}.
 To reliably extend further, predictive model-based approaches are required.
-Nuclei around $^{100}$Sn have been studied via the shell model~\cite{Grawe1995,Grawe2002,Darby2010,FAESTERMANN201385}, nuclear density functional theory (DFT)~\cite{Redon1988,DobNaz95}, and \textit{ab-initio} models~\cite{PhysRevLett.120.152503, PhysRevC.104.064310,Mougeot2021}.
+Nuclei around $^{100}$Sn have been studied via the shell model~\cite{Grawe1995,Grawe2002,Darby2010,FAESTERMANN201385}, nuclear density functional theory (DFT)~\cite{Redon1988,DobNaz95}, and \textit{ab-initio} models~\cite{PhysRevLett.120.152503, PhysRevC.104.064310,Mougeot2021, hildenbrand2025lattice}.
 Considering that all nuclear mass models are imperfect, one cannot rely on a single model when extrapolating into an unknown domain of $(Z,N)$.
 Instead, one can adopt a principled Bayesian model mixing framework informed by current experimental data.
 Such a multi-model inference has been used to generate quantified mass extrapolations~\cite{Neufcourt2018,Neufcourt2019,Neufcourt2020,Neufcourt2020b,Kejzlar2023,Saito2024,Giuliani2024,Wu2024} that placed the $Z=50$ two-proton drip line at \textsuperscript{97}Sn~\cite{Neufcourt2020}.
 Crucial to these approaches is that `prediction' is defined by a probability that can be updated with new experimental data, without being overly sensitive and prone to overfitting.
-In this regard, the recently developed Bayesian Model Combination (BMC) framework~\cite{Giuliani2024} has emerged as a powerful data science technique for continuous integration of precision measurements and its resilience of extrapolations against new data.
-To this end, the present study around $^{101}$Sn represents the first comprehensive application of the BMC framework to real-world mass measurements of rare isotopes.
+In this regard, the recently developed Bayesian Model Combination (BMC) framework~\cite{Giuliani2024} has emerged as a powerful data science technique for continuous integration of precision measurements.
+Given that for any extrapolation with a trustworthy credible interval, comparing a single prediction or the mean result of a quantified model masks the underlying variability arising from errors in the data/model, the predictive power can be ascertained only by verifying the resilience of extrapolations to new data.
+Therefore, a study around $^{101}$Sn represents the first application of the BMC framework to real-world mass data of rare-isotopes.
+Additionally, there is interest pertaining to the ground state assignment of \textsuperscript{101}Sn~\cite{seweryniak2007single, Darby2010, yakhelef2024neutron,PhysRevC.102.014304}.
+While a precise mass measurement of \textsuperscript{101}Sn will not fully resolve this, state-of-the-art theoretical predictions aided by this measurement could provide insight into this discussion and suggestions of the level ordering.